Rhubarb Ricotta Tart

 - Refrigerate the base for 20 minutes

-- add in the oven par bake until a light colour
+- Add in the oven and par bake until a light colour

 - Cool before filling